mesosphere-backup/dcos-docker/README.md

 ```

 On Docker for Mac, this can be fixed by deleting the disk image.
+This will have side effects on existing uses of Docker on your Mac.
+Do not do this if you rely on any features of your Docker installation which cannot be easily recovered.
 To do this, go to Docker > Preferences > Advanced to find the "Disk image location".
 Delete this disk image and then quit and reopen Docker.